dylanjcastillo/google_books_crawler/README.md

-# Books Crawler
+# Google Books API Crawler
 This repository contains the code for a Python-based crawler that gets metadata from books using the Google Books API.
-It leverages asyncio and aiohttp for executing concurrent requests.
+Provided with a list of ISBNs, it leverages asyncio and aiohttp for executing concurrent requests to download the metadata associated wit those ISBNs.

 ## How to use